b4nst/stream-mock/README.md

 ## Contributing

 stream-mock is currently on early stage.
-I'm happily receiving new PR or discussing about new features, improvment or bug report.
+I'm happily receiving new PR or discussing about new features, improvement or bug report.
 If you need something that this module is lacking (related to Nodejs stream mock obviously), do not hesitate to raise an issue.

 ### Developper side